-Overall objective: to promote good governance and the prevention of corruption and money-laundering on the basis of the relevant CoE standards, mechanisms and instruments by strengthening the policy framework and operational capacities.

-1. a work programme is drawn up in agreement with the Moroccan authorities, specifying the priority fields of action for reform in the prevention and combating of corruption, money-laundering and the financing of terrorism.
-This is the outcome programme of an analysis, conducted in close co-operation with the competent Moroccan authorities and institutions, on the basis of monitoring mechanisms and methodologies (beginning with that of GRECO, and then including that of MONEYVAL) and suitably tailored questionnaires, complying with CoE and international standards and practices.
+Overall objective To promote good governance and the prevention of corruption and money-laundering on the basis of the relevant CoE standards, mechanisms and instruments by strengthening the policy framework and operational capacities Expected results a work programme is drawn up in agreement with the Moroccan authorities, specifying the priority fields of action for reform in the prevention and combating of corruption, money-laundering and the financing of terrorism.
+This is the outcome programme of an analysis, conducted in close co operation with the competent Moroccan authorities and institutions, on the basis of monitoring mechanisms and methodologies (beginning with that of GRECO, and then including that of MONEYVAL) and suitably tailored questionnaires, complying with CoE and international standards and practices.

-1 Law n° 1310, 20 January 2011, amending and supplementing Law n° 43 of 17 August 2007 on combating money-laundering.

-Law n° 03-03, 28 May 2003, on combating terrorism.

-Ratification by Morocco on 19 September 2002 of the International Convention for the suppression of the financing of terrorism (1999).

 This analysis contains practical short-term, mid-term and long-term recommendations regarding the legislation in force, the institutional framework and sectoral risks.
 It could, if appropriate, also include recommendations regarding the introduction of governance indicators making it possible to gauge progress in these fields, or regarding the partnerships required to ensure effective action.
-Depending on the progress of the institutional reforms under way, advice could be given on the framing comprehensive and modern national anti-corruption and anti money-laundering policies, strategies and action plans.
-In the light of the results of the analysis, this work programme could include measures aimed at:

-• strengthening institutional capacities, in particular those of the Central Corruption Prevention Authority, in combating corruption by means of its investigation and monitoring competences;

-• raising greater awareness by helping design prevention campaigns, such as in schools and help with the training of trainers.

-2. Resources (tools, networks) are activated to develop co-operation between Financial Intelligence Units (FIUs) in order to promote information exchange on European and international instruments, in particular those relating to anti-money-laundering and combating the financing of terrorism and specifically the recommendations of the Financial Action Task Force (FATF) and Moroccan legislation on combating money-laundering and the financing of terrorism.
+Depending on the progress of the institutional reforms under way, advice could be given on the framing comprehensive and modern national anti-corruption and anti-money-laundering policies, strategies and action plans.
+In the light of the results of the analysis, this work programme could include measures aimed at: strengthening institutional capacities, in particular those of the Central Corruption Prevention Authority, in combating corruption by means of its investigation and monitoring competences; raising greater awareness by helping design prevention campaigns, such as in schools and help with the training of trainers.
+Resources (tools, networks) are activated to develop co-operation between Financial Intelligence Units (FIUs) in order to promote information exchange on European and international instruments, in particular those relating to anti money-laundering and combating the financing of terrorism and specifically the recommendations of the Financial Action Task Force (FATF) and Moroccan legislation on combating money-laundering and the financing of terrorism.
 In this context, seminars could be held to raise greater awareness of the added value of CoE tools in this field (in particular, the CoE Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism).

-Partners: Central Corruption Prevention Authority, the Financial Intelligence Unit, Ministry of the Interior, Ministry of Justice and Freedoms, the Criminal Courts, Supreme Council of the Judiciary, General Inspectorate of Finances, the Moroccan branch of Arab Region Parliamentarians against corruption (ARPACNET).
+Partners Central Corruption Prevention Authority, the Financial Intelligence Unit, Ministry of the Interior, Ministry of Justice and Freedoms, the Criminal Courts, Supreme Council of the Judiciary, General Inspectorate of Finances, the Moroccan branch of Arab Region Parliamentarians against corruption (ARPACNET).

-2.8.
 Combating cybercrime